Barkhausen-Institut/ui-prototyping-library/README.md

 - Strip the example SVG file with `make svg`
 - Run the server with `make serve`
 - Access the website with at http://localhost:5000

+## License
+This project is released under the General Public License v3.
+The bundled [jQuery](https://jquery.com/) source code is licensed under the [jQuery license](https://jquery.org/license/) and the bundled [anime.js](https://animejs.com/) source code is licensed under the MIT license.